Is Harlem Safe?

 5. Uneven development: While certain areas of Harlem have experienced tremendous investment initiatives and redevelopment, others have been left behind, resulting in disparities in the residents’ life quality.

-Harlem is an attractive neighborhood for many individuals wishing to live in New York City because of its cultural institutions, rich history and rising gentrification, Harlem is an attractive option for many looking to live in New York City.
+Harlem is an attractive neighborhood for many individuals wishing to live in New York City because of its vibrant cultural scene, institutions, rich history and rising gentrification, Harlem is an attractive option for the many residents looking to live in New York City.
 Before making a final decision, it’s important to assess the advantages and disadvantages, including the effect of gentrification and inconsistent levels of.